Mogadishu: Media

 Mogadishu has historically served as a media hub.
 In 1975, the Somali Film Agency (SFA), the nation's film regulatory body, was established in Mogadishu.
 The SFA also organized the annual Mogadishu Pan-African and Arab Film Symposium (Mogpaafis), which brought together an array of filmmakers and movie experts from across the globe, including other parts of Northeast Africa and the Arab world, as well as Asia and Europe.

 In addition, there are a number of radio news agencies based in Mogadishu.
 Radio Mogadishu is the federal government-run public broadcaster.
 Established in 1951 in Italian Somaliland, it initially aired news items in both Somali and Italian.
 The station was modernized with Russian assistance following independence in 1960, and began offering home service in Somali, Amharic and Oromo.
 After closing down operations in the early 1990s due to the civil war, the broadcaster was officially re-opened in the early 2000s by the Transitional National Government.
 Other radio stations headquartered in the city include Mustaqbal Radio, Radio Shabelle, Radio Bar-Kulan, Radio Kulmiye, Radio Dannan, Radio Dalsan, Radio Banadir, Radio Maanta, Gool FM, Radio Xurmo, and Radio Xamar, also known as Voice of Democracy.

 The Mogadishu-based Somali National Television (SNTV) is the central government-owned broadcaster.
 On 4 April 2011, the Ministry of Information of the Transitional Federal Government officially re-launched the station as part of an initiative to develop the national telecommunications sector.
 SNTV broadcasts 24 hours a day, and can be viewed both within Somalia and abroad via terrestrial and satellite platforms.

 Somali popular music enjoys a large audience in Mogadishu, and was widely sold prior to the civil war.
 With the government managing to secure the city in mid-2011, radios once again play music.
 On 19 March 2012, an open concert was held in the city, which was broadcast live on local television.
 In April 2013, the Waayaha Cusub ensemble also organized the Reconciliation Music Festival, the first international music festival to be held in Mogadishu in two decades.
+Mogadiscio also includes the headquarters of Bilan Media, a Somali newspaper composed exclusively of women, founded in 2020 with the support of the United Nations Development Programme.